-Since the creation of the Comprehensive Multi-agency Juvenile Justice Plan developed in 2000, Stanislaus County has continued to update the Local Action Plan (i.e. 2005, 2008 and 2013).
-In 2019, the Probation Department began the process of updating the Local Action Plan document to consider projects, services, programming, and partnerships through 2025.
-Included in the submission of this report, as a separate document, is the most recent Local Action Plan (LAP) Update developed from a collaboration and cross section of numerous agencies working with the Probation Department.
-The Stanislaus County Graduated Responses To Youth Crime and Delinquency Prevention continuum is updated in the LAP through 2021, with projections through 2025.
+Since the creation of the Comprehensive Multi-agency Juvenile Justice Plan developed in 2000, Stanislaus County has continued to update the Local Action Plan (i.e. 2005, 2008, 2013 and 2020).
+In 2020, the Probation Department updated the Local Action Plan document to consider projects, services, programming, and partnerships through 2025.
+Included in the submission of this report, as a separate document, is the most recent Local Action Plan (LAP) 2020-2025 update developed from a collaboration and cross section of numerous agencies working with the Probation Department.
+The Stanislaus County Graduated Responses To Youth Crime and Delinquency Prevention Continuum is updated in the LAP to include the upcoming FY 21/22, with projections through 2025.
 These documents combine to provide an assessment and overview of existing resources that target the specified populations we serve.